Lior Asulin

-Lior Asulin (ליאור אסולין; 6 October 1980 – 7 October 2023) was an Israeli footballer who played as a striker.
+Lior Asulin (ליאור אסולין; 6 October 1980 – 7 October 2023) was an Israeli professional footballer who played as a striker.
 He was murdered during the Nova music festival massacre, which led to the outbreak of the Gaza war.

 Career

 Maccabi Herzliya and Ariel Shaiman

 A native of Ra'anana, Israel, Asulin grew up in the youth system of Maccabi Herzliya and it was there that he made the jump to Israel's highest league, Israeli Premier League but did not last long as the club was relegated just two seasons after he made the first team.

 In Liga Leumit Lior scored a league leading twenty-eight goals, so after the 2001–02 season, club chairman Ariel Shaiman loaned Lior out to clubs in the top league and signed him to a long-term contract with Herzliya hoping to cash in on a large transfer fee.

 During his seasons on loan, Lior won the State Cup and established himself as one of the top Israeli strikers in the domestic league.
 After the 2005–06 season, Herzliya chairman Ariel Shaiman disclosed to the media that he received lucrative offers from Olympique de Marseille and OGC Nice from France, from Russia, Turkey, three teams from Cyprus, and from a team in Greece for Asulin's services though nothing ever came about from said offers.

 After winning the State Cup with Bnei Sakhnin, he signed on loan for Beitar Jerusalem.